 Shuangyashan Heilongjiang, China Travel Guide

 Shuangyashan's cuisine is part of Dongbei Cai (东北菜), known for hearty, robust, and rustic flavors.
-The cold climate influenced substantial dishes, emphasizing rich broths, preserved vegetables, and local produce.
+The cold weather climate influenced substantial dishes, emphasizing rich broths, preserved vegetables, plus area produce.

 Historically, the region relied on farming corn, soybeans, and grains, alongside hunting.
 These practices shaped culinary traditions, creating cuisine for warmth and sustenance.

-Pork, chicken, various cabbage (especially Chinese cabbage), potatoes, corn, soybeans, mushrooms, root vegetables.
+Pork, chicken, various cabbage (especially Chinese cabbage), potatoes, corn, soybeans, mushrooms, vegetables grown underground.
 Pickled vegetables (酸菜 - suāncài) are a Dongbei hallmark.

 Savory, salty, and often sour (from pickling).
 Hints of sweetness or spice appear.
 A salty, vinegar, garlic, ginger, and scallions form basic flavor bases.